raph714/Orc-Fort/Store.md

 # Store
 Here you can spend resources to purchase units and buildings.
+[Back to the rules](README.md).

 ## Units
 - Barbarian: 2 Iron, 1 Blood